Local Mission Partners

 Partners in Ministry is a local consortium of churches which supports the Protestant Ministry of Swarthmore College, for which the Rev. Joyce Tompkins serves as Religious Advisor.
 She provides spiritual counseling to students and coordinates a program of worship and activities.
 The students meet weekly for scripture study and pizza (Pizza and Parables), and for a weekly ecumenical worship service.
 On the first Sunday of the month, they gather for Taize worship and a potluck supper with members of local congregations.

 The college provides space for the ministry but no financial support.
 Partners has a small endowment but depends heavily on support from local churches, friends and alumni.

-Besides our financial support, SPC has an on-going involvement: monthly brunches for students in our homes, cookie nights during exams, student participation in our mission trips, and Sunday suppers twice a year for a Taize service.
+Besides our financial support, SPC has an on-going involvement: Revs.
+Joyce Shin and John Weicher serve on the Board, our Youth Committeee hosts cookie nights during exams, students participate in mission trips to Nicaragua, and several students volunteer when we host Family Promise guests.
 The students enjoy the chance to be with persons outside the college community, especially families with children.